 To proof the yeast: In a small bowl or glass measuring cup, combine yeast with 1/2 cup lukewarm milk and sugar.
 Sprinkle with flour and mix with a fork.
 Let proof until bubbly.

 To make the dough: In a large mixing bowl using a Danish dough whisk or wooden spoon, or a stand mixer with the paddle attachment, mix together flour, egg yolks, yogurt or sour cream, vanilla, and salt.
 Add 4 cups flour and mix.
-Dough will be crumbly at this point.
+The dough will be crumbly at this point.
 Add the yeast mixture and remaining 1/2 cup milk, and mix until well incorporated.
 If necessary, add up to 1 additional cup flour to achieve a smooth, but sticky, dough.
-The dough will probably not clean the sides of the bowl.
-Scrape down sides of bowl, cover with greased plastic wrap and let rise until doubled.
+The dough will probably not clean the sides off the bowl.
+Scrape down sides of the bowl, cover with greased plastic wrap and let rise until doubled.

 Turn dough out onto lightly floured surface.
 Roll to 1/2-inch thick.
 Use a pizza cutter to cut dough into 2-inch by 2-inch squares (you can cut larger squares, if desired).
 Let rest, covered, 10 minutes while you prepare the baking pans.
 Line two (13x9-inch) pans with parchment paper (don't skip this step), then butter the parchment paper.
 Place about 1 tablespoon of filling of choice on each square of dough.
 Roll up, enclosing the filling completely.
 Place 25 rolls each, seam side down, into prepared pans, brushing tops and sides of rolls with melted butter.
 You want the rolls to be fairly close together so they grow together.

 To make the vanilla custard sauce: In a small saucepan, bring cream, milk, scraped vanilla bean, and 1/2 cup sugar to a boil.
-Reduce heat, add cornstarch and whisk constantly until sauce thickens, about 5 minutes.
+Reduce heat, add cornstarch and whisk constantly until sauce thickens -- about 5 minutes.
 Serve hot over bukta.